 Here’s how to choose the best creatine supplement for your fitness goals.

-- Choose one with an NSF certification - The FDA doesn’t evaluate supplements, so you should check for NSF’s “Certified for Sport” mark to confirm that a creatine product is safe, high-quality, and effective.
+- Look for NSF Certification: Since the FDA doesn't evaluate supplements, check for the NSF's "Certified for Sport" mark.
+This certification ensures the product is safe, high-quality, and effective.

 References: